What are those mystery ceiling stains?

 April 8, 2021One of the top tasks you should do this winter is checking the condition of your pipes.

 When poorly insulated or exposed to the cold winter weather, your pipes could become frozen and, if left untreated, could burst and cause you more damage than you’ll want.
+Get ahead of freezing weather conditions by properly insulating and preparing your pipes for the winter season.

 Preventing your pipes from freezing in the winter comes down to proper insulation.
 With thousands of dollars in damage potentially on the line, you might want to spend time and money to add insulation to your pipes before temperatures drop – especially if you live in an older home, or a home located in traditionally warmer climates, as pipes won’t be as insulated in climates that aren’t accustomed to cold.
 So, for at-risk areas, such as interior spaces that don’t have access to heat, like basements, attics and garages, installing insulation can help keep your home dry.